-21 Inserted vide DoE OM No. F.1/4/2022-PPD dated 05.08.2022.
+$^{36}$ Inserted vide DoE OM No. F.1/2/2022-PPD dated 01.04.2022.

-the Performance Security market depends on the and commercial conditions practice for the particular kind of goods.
-Performance Security, [in respect of procurement only of Goods Consultancy Services/Non-Consultancy Services, should be for an amount of [three to five per cent (3-5%)]23, of the value of the contract as specified in the bid documents.
-Performance Security may be furnished in the of [Insurance form Surety Bonds124.
-Account Pavee Demand Draft, Fixed Deposit Receipt from a Commercial bank.
-Bank Guarantee (including e- Bank Guarantee)25 from a Commercial bank or online payment in an acceptable form safeguarding the purchaser's interest in all respects.
+Consultancy Non Services, should be for an amount of three to five per cent (3-5%)]. of the value of the contract as specified in the bid documents.
+Performance Security may be furnished in the form of [Insurance Surety Bond138 Account Payee Demand Draft, Fixed Deposit Receipt from a Commercial bank, Bank Guarantee [including e-Bank Guarantee139 from Commercial bank or online payment in an acceptable form safeguarding the purchaser's interest in all respects.

-- Performance Security should remain valid for a period of sixty days beyond the date of completion of all contractual obligations of the supplier including warranty obligations. - Bid security should be refunded to the successful bidder on receipt of Performance Security. - Rule 172 (1) Advance payment to supplier Ordinarily, payments for services rendered or supplies made should be released only after the services have been rendered or supplies made.
-However, it may become necessary to make advance payments for example in the following types of cases:- - Advance payment demanded by firms holding maintenance contracts for servicing of Airconditioners, computers, other costly equipment, etc. - Advance payment demanded by firms against fabrication contracts, turn-key contracts etc. Such advance payments should not exceed the following limits: - (a) Thirty percent. of the contract value to private firms; - (b) Forty percent. of the contract value to a State or Central Government agency or a Public Sector Undertaking; or
+- (ii) Performance Security should remain valid for a period of sixty days beyond the date of completion of all contractual obligations of the supplier including warranty obligations. - (iii) Bid security should be refunded to the successful bidder on receipt of Performance Security.

-- in case of maintenance (c) contract, the amount should not exceed the amount payable for six months under the contract.
-Ministries or Departments of the Central Government may relax, in consultation with their Financial Advisers concerned. the ceilings (including percentage laid down for advance payment for private firms) mentioned above.
-While making any advance payment as above, adequate safeguards in the form of bank guarantee etc. should be obtained from the firm - Rule 172 (2)Part payment to suppliers: Depending on the terms of delivery incorporated in a contract, part payment to the supplier may be released after it dispatches the goods from its premises in terms of the contract. - Rule 173 Transparency, competition, fairness and elimination of arbitrariness in the procurement process.
-All government purchases should be made in a transparent, competitive and fair manner, to secure best value for money.
-This will also enable the prospective bidders to formulate and send their competitive bids with confidence.
-Some of the measures for ensuring the above are as follows:- - (i) the text of the bidding document should be self-contained and comprehensive without anv ambiguities.
-All essential information, which a bidder needs for sending responsive bid, should be clearly spelt out in the bidding document in simple language.
-The condition of prior turnover and prior experience may be relaxed for Startups (as defined by Department for Industrial Policy and Promotion) subject to meeting of quality & technical specifications and making suitable provisions in the bidding document.
-The bidding document should contain, interalia. - (a) Description and Specifications of goods including the nature, quantity, time and place or places of delivery.
+Rule 172 (1) Advance payment to supplier

+Ordinarily, payments for services rendered or supplies made should be released only after the services have been rendered or supplies made.
+However, it may become necessary to make advance payments for example in the following types of cases:

+- (i) Advance payment demanded by firms holding maintenance contracts for servicing of Airconditioners, computers, other costly equipment, etc. - (ii) Advance payment demanded by firms against fabrication contracts, turn-key contracts etc.

+Such advance payments should not exceed the following limits:

+- (a) Thirty per cent. of the contract value to private firms; - (b) Forty per cent. of the contract value to a State or Central Government agency or a Public Sector

-23 Amended vide DoE OM No. F.1/2/2023-PPD dated 01.01.2024.
-Amount of performance security plus security deposit/retention money for procurement of works will continue to be 3%-10%.
+37 Amended vide DoE OM No. F.1/2/2023-PPD dated

+Amount of performance security plus security deposit/ retention money for procurement of works will continue to be 3% to 10%.